 Have you ever gone to a party or reception where the host serves Texas caviar?
 Or Georgia caviar?
 Or Tennessee caviar?
 Or pick-your-Southern-state caviar?
 It’s all based around black-eyed peas, but what you add to it is what makes it different.

-Texas' has the jalapeños and cilantro, which makes sense.
-Tennessee's - according to Southern Living - has corn and picante sauce (which isn't what I think of when it comes to TN).
-Georgia's has Italian dressing (huh?).
-Mississippi's includes black beans.
-So other than the Texas caviar recipe, none of these really sounds 'right' for their place.
+Texas’ has the jalapeños and cilantro, which makes sense.
+Tennessee’s – according to Southern Living – has corn and picante sauce (which isn’t what I think of when it comes to TN).
+Georgia’s has Italian dressing (huh?).
+Mississippi’s includes black beans.
+A little curious.

 I decided to make Alabama caviar, with the things I think of for Alabama.
 Well, things that would make sense.
 You know…tomatoes, okra, mayonnaise rather than dressing…